kubernetes/enhancements/keps/sig-api-machinery/1886-jsonpath/README.md

 **Additional errors**

-Since some enhanced items are not enabled by default, programmers using client-go may encounter related errors with legal template according to documentation.
+Since some enhanced items are not enabled by default, programmers using client-go may encounter related errors with a legal template according to documentation.
 To avoid confusion, the returned error message can be more detail about how to enable those enhanced syntax.
-Also we can add some comments on `jsonpath.New()` method.
+Also, we can add some comments on `jsonpath.New()` method.

 ### Graduation Criteria